As a planner, you can create a Callout profile.

 - Automated: Send notifications by email or text message and record responses automatically.

-Note: The planner can still enter or edit responses manually. - Manual: Contact healthcare professionals by phone and record responses manually.
+Note: The planner can still enter or edit responses manually. - Manual: Contact healthcare providers by phone and record responses manually.

 - Channels: If you select Automated, choose the notification channels (email, text message, or both).